Across from Jonty’s neighbours in Mount Street we come to Club Row.

 Living at number 6 was Barwell-born framework knitter Stephen Moore, married to Maria, the widow of collier George Dean, and the daughter of collier Thomas Dodd and Mary (nee Whiteacre).

-In June 1870 Maria Moore died, aged 60, and less than a year later Stephen had found another love — he married again to Hannah (nee English), the widow of George Youngman, bookseller of South Street who had died on Christmas Day of 1866.
+On June 19th, 1870 Maria Moore died, aged 60, and less than a year later Stephen had found another love — he married again to Hannah (nee English), the widow of George Youngman, bookseller of South Street who had died on Christmas Day of 1866.

-Stephen’s elder son of his first marriage, collier James Moore, married Sarah Ann Clifford, daughter of Joseph and Mary (nee Hardy) in 1859 and they initially made their home at the same address in Club Row.
+Stephen’s elder son of his first marriage, collier James Moore, married Sarah Ann Clifford, daughter of Joseph and Mary (nee Hardy) on October 17th, 1859 and they initially made their home at the same address in Club Row.
+Their first child, born a month after her parents’ marriage, was Mary Ann Moore.
+Mike Hallam has attached some interesting items on her, her husband and their family — we will look at them on the next page.

-When Sarah Ann died a few years later James remarried and moved out of Ilkeston.
+When Sarah Ann died a few years — February 8th, 1865 — James remarried to Mary Ann Crow, in 1867, and moved out of Ilkeston to Babbington.

-Stephen’s other son, miner Charles, married his step-sister Hannah Youngman in March 1872 – gaining his step-mother as his mother-in-law – and then moved out of Club Row and into Nottinghamshire.
+Stephen’s other son, miner Charles, married his step-sister Hannah Youngman on March 18th, 1872 – gaining his step-mother as his mother-in-law – and then moved out of Club Row and into Nottinghamshire.

-Stephen Moore died in February 1898 – guess where?
+Stephen Moore died on February 5th, 1898 – guess where?

 Adeline’s ‘Wutherds’ may refer to a brief ‘Wathey’ presence in Club Row.